Benchmark pricing data is available here. This may assist you in determining value for money.

 - each application is assessed by an independent assessment team

-- financial, commercial, and technical capability criteria are met
+- financial, corporate, and technical capability criteria are met

 An independent assessment team conducts corporate capability checks.
 This ensures: